LibreCAD/docs/guides/dwg-edit.rst

     - Press [Esc] to exit the command.

     .. figure:: /images/doohickeyAlt02.png
-        :align: center
+        :align: left
-        :scale: 33
+        :scale: 50
         :alt: Doohickey Example #2 - Alternate Approach

-        Alternate Approach
+        Alternate Approach - with the circle

     .. actual image size 490px x 365px

 .. eo-admonition

-A rounded corner can be added to the drawing's the lower left corner with the **Fillets** tool:
+A rounded corner can be added to the drawing's the lower left corner with the **Fillet** tool:

 ::